garrandall/popular-music-data/tracks/ooh-baby-gilbert-o-sullivan.md

 With anyone else (share you)
 With anyone else (share you)

-Ooh baby wherever you are
+Oh baby wherever you are
 You baby will you be my star
-Ooh baby I'm begging you please
+Oh baby I'm begging you please
-Ooh baby down on my knees
+Oh baby down on my knees
-Ooh baby why don't you say yes
+Oh baby why don't you say yes
-Ooh baby I'll give you my best
+Oh baby I'll give you my best
-Ooh what can I do
+Oh what can I do

 I wish that there was some way
 I could have you to myself